kitschpatrol/yanki-obsidian/README.md

 Keep track of how many Obsidian notes have been synchronized to anki, how these synchornizations were initialized, and how the notes were updated.
 This can be useful for debugging.

+##### Automatic sync

+> [!WARNING] Automatic sync is deprecated
+> The Automatic sync option has been deprectated moved to the "Advanced settings" area as of Yanki Obsidian version 1.6.0.
+It will will likely be removed completely in version 2.0.0.
+>
+> Since a simple slip-up in the plugin settings or when moving notes between folders could result in near-instantaneous loss of learning progress in Anki, it just seemed too dangerous to be worth it.
+If you like it and are relying on it, please [open an issue in GitHub](https://github.com/kitschpatrol/yanki-obsidian/issues) and let me know.

+When enabled, Yanki will observe the notes in your [watched folders](#watched-folder-list) for changes, additions, deletions, etc, and trigger a sync to Anki (almost) immediately after it sees a change.

+When disabled, syncing must be initiated manually either via [a command](#commands) or the "Sync now" button in the setting tab.

+_Default: Disabled_

 ##### Namespace

-> [!CAUTION]
+> [!CAUTION] Danger
 > Please understand _exactly_ what you're doing before changing this value.
+>
-A mistake risks losing your notes and progress metadata in Anki.
+> A mistake risks losing your progress in Anki.

 Behind the scenes, Yanki stamps every Anki note it creates with a "namespace" value that's unique to a given Obsidian vault.
 By default, it uses the internal ID of the Obsidian vault where the plugin is installed as the namespace, which might look like `Yanki Obsidian - Vault ID d81ea38dabfc7854`.
 This ensures that you can use Yanki in multiple Obsidian vaults (or separately via CLI) without interference.

 Every time Yanki syncs, it takes care to only ever touch notes in Anki with a matching namespace.

 Yanki Obsidian sets the namespace value to the vault ID _once_ the first time it runs in a vault, and saves it to its plugin settings data file for future use.

+_Default: `Yank Obsidian - Vault ID $YOUR_VAULT_ID`_

 Scenarios where you might need to touch the namespace value include: